More people have been to space

 I discovered a joy of open water swimming and being rather slow at some of the above sports I ended up going longer and longer and discovered my own brand of success, 'my endurance' - I have the ability to just keep on going.
 I discovered Ironman racing and fell in love with challenging my body and pushing past my limits - whatever I may have thought they may be.

-It was only after I'd signed up that I realised just how few solo females have actually rowed the Atlantic, just 12 have so far succeeded.
-After some rigorous checking I soon discovered that I would be the oldest - could I really be so 'OARDACIOUS' to think that I could do it too?
-Of course I did, after all, I've already completed two Ironman races, of course I can row an ocean!!!
+It was only after I'd signed up that I realised just how few solo females have actually rowed the Atlantic, just 16 have so far succeeded.
+In total only 25 women have SOLO rowed ANY ocean.
+After some rigorous checking I soon discovered that I would be the oldest - could I really be so 'OARdacious' to think that I could do it too?
+Of course I did.

-I've been a business woman for many years running my own businesses and now coaching and mentoring others to achieve their own successes.
+I've been a Business Coach for over 20 years and I now teach MENTAL FITNESS strategies to individuals and businesses.
 Getting to the start line of any challenge like this is very much like running a business, all those skills we learn along the way set us in such good stead to achieve our goals, having the right mindset and mental fortitude is crucial.
 All of these will be tested to the limit on this Totally OARdacious journey.

 Although I will be rowing solo, I need an amazing TEAM around me.
-If you are keen to get involved check out our sponsorship packages or email me and let me know how you might want to help.
+If you are keen to get involved check out our sponsorship page and call or email me and let's talk about how we can help each other.